Dev-hwang/flutter_foreground_task/README.md

 }
 ```

-3. Start `FlutterForegroundTask` when the foreground task is needed. `FlutterForegroundTask.instance.start()` provides the following options:
+3. Start `FlutterForegroundTask` when a foreground task is needed. `FlutterForegroundTask.instance.start()` provides the following options:
 * `notificationTitle`: The title that will be displayed in the notification.
 * `notificationText`: The text that will be displayed in the notification.
 * `taskCallback`: Callback function to be called every interval of `ForegroundTaskOptions`.